top of page

 5 important tips when working with voice-talents

-By following these simple rules you will save time and money by getting it right from the start.
+By following these 5 simple but important rules you will save time and money when working with voice-talents by getting it right from the start.

 1. Make sure your script is written for the spoken word.